-Rather than frantically searching for the Next supply chain teams can build innovation into their DNA.
-And they can systematically improve Niagara's vertically integrated operations operational efficiency through regular application of continuous improvement and some adaptive creativity-what we refer to as Sustaining SCI.
+The Niagara examples shows that supply chain teams can build innovation into their DNA.
+And they can systematically improve operational efficiency through regular application of continuous improvement and some adaptive creativity.

 There is a lot to be said for this stepped approach.
 Rather than frantically searching for the Next Big Thing, the Niagara examples shows that supply chain teams can build innovation into their DNA.
 And they can systematically improve operational efficiency through regular application of continuous improvement and some adaptive creativity-what we refer to as Sustaining SCI.